• HOME

 Capital policies

-Efforts to minimize capital costs
+Efforts to lower capital costs

-• Disclose information in a timely and appropriate manner, step up IR activities including the positive distribution of information and increase dialogues with stakeholders
+• Disclose information in a timely and appropriate manner, step up IR activities including the positive distribution of information and increase dialogues with stakeholders.

-* 4.5 million shares or up to 10 billion yen (acquisition period: August 13, 2024 ~ August 12, 2025)
+* Up to 4.5 million shares or 10.0 billion JPY (Purchase period: August 13, 2024 to August 12, 2025)

 PBR推移/当期純利益・ROE推移